utftu/iresine/packages/core/README.md

 `@iresine/core` is a library for normalize and notify about updates.

-99% of the time, you shouldn't use @ iresine / core directly.
-At the moment, we recommend using
+99% of the time, you shouldn't use @ iresine/core directly.
+At the moment, I recommend using
-@iresine/core bundled @iresine/react-query
+@iresine/core with @iresine/react-query

 ## Install
 ```